 According to Gartner, by 2023, it is expected that around 30-35% of public-facing APIs and web applications will be defended by web application and API protection services, which consolidate WAFs, DDoS protection, API protection, and bot mitigation.

-So, if your company is considering implementing an application firewall or would like to know more about it and how WAF can protect your enterprise data, then get in touch with an expert at StrongBox IT.
+So, if your company is considering implementing an web application firewall or would like to know more about software security services and how WAF can protect your enterprise data, then get in touch with an expert at StrongBox IT.